herbsleb-group/hackathon-planning-kit/_pages/features.md

 <tr>
   <td style="width:30%"><strong>Monetary vs non-monetary prizes</strong></td>
-  <td style="width:70%"></td>
+  <td style="width:70%">This refers to an award(s) given to the winner(s) of the event.
+The prizes could be monetary or non-monetary such as computing power.</td>
 </tr>

 <tr style="border-bottom: thin dotted grey;">
   <td style="width:30%"><strong>Jury vs popular vote</strong></td>
-  <td style="width:70%">This refers to the type of voting system used by the hackathon to decide the winner(s).
+  <td style="width:70%">This refers to the voting system by which the winner(s) is decided for the hackathon.
 In jury system, the winner is elected only when the majority of judges have voted for them.
 In popular vote, the team which received a majority vote from the event attendees and pre-specified social channels is elected as the winner.</td>
 </tr>
 </table>